neuropsychology/NeuroKit/README.rst

 **The Python Toolbox for Neurophysiological Signal Processing (EDA, ECG, PPG, EMG, EEG...)**

-This package is the continuation of `NeuroKit1 <https://github.com/neuropsychology/NeuroKit.py>`_.
+This package is the continuation of `NeuroKit 1 <https://github.com/neuropsychology/NeuroKit.py>`_.
 It's a user-friendly package providing an easy access to complex statistical routines for researchers and clinicians with not much experience in programming, statistics or signal theory, so that they can literally **analyze physiological data with only two lines of code**.

 ..
     Quick Example